-Dependence model
+Dependence model¶

-Asynchronous parallelism is enabled in OmpSs-2 by the use data-dependencies between the different tasks of the program.
+Asynchronous parallelism is enabled in OmpSs-2 by the use of data-dependencies between the different tasks of the program.
 OmpSs-2 tasks commonly require data in order to do meaningful computation.
 Usually a task will use some input data to perform some operations and produce new results that can be later used by other tasks or parts of the program.

 When an OmpSs-2 program is being executed, the underlying run-time system uses the data dependence information and the creation order of each task to perform dependence analysis.
 This analysis produces execution-order constraints between the different tasks which results in a correct order of execution for the application.
 We call these constraints task dependences.

-Each time a new task is created its dependencies are matched against of those of existing tasks.
+Each time a new task is created its dependencies are matched against those of existing tasks.
 If a dependency, either Read-after-Write (RaW), Write-after-Write (WaW) or Write-after-Read(WaR), is found the task becomes a successor of the corresponding tasks.
 This process creates a task dependency graph at run-time.
 Tasks are scheduled for execution as soon as all their predecessors in the graph have finished (which does not mean they are executed immediately) or at creation if they have no predecessors.

 In the general case, the statement that follows the pragma is to be executed asynchronously.
 Whenever a thread encounters a task construct, it instantiates the task and resumes its execution after the construct.
 The task instance can be executed either by that same thread at some other time or by another thread.
 The semantics can be altered through additional clauses and through the properties of the enclosing environment in which the task is instantiated.

 Dependencies allow tasks to be scheduled after other tasks using the depend clause.
 They allow to specify for each task in the program what data a task is waiting for and signaling is readiness.
-Note that whether the task really uses that data in the specified way is a responsibility of the programmer.
+Note that whether the task uses that data in the specified way is the responsibility of the programmer.

-The semantics of the depend clause are also extended with the in (standing for input), out (standing for output), inout (standing for input/output), concurrent and commutative clauses to this end.
-All these clauses also admit a comma separated list of elements (memory references) as described in the previous paragraph.
+All these clauses also admit a comma-separated list of elements (memory references) as described in the previous paragraph.

 The meaning of each clause/keyword is explained below: